hcp4715/dockerHDDM/README.md

 ## Report issues
 If you have any problem in using this docker image, please report an issue at the [github repo](https://github.com/hcp4715/hddm_docker/issues)

+## How to cite us
+If you used this docker image in your research, please cite [Wiecki et al 2013](https://www.frontiersin.org/articles/10.3389/fninf.2013.00014/full) and our preprint:

+> Pan, W., Geng, H., Zhang, L., Fengler, A., Frank, M., Zhang, R.-Y., & Chuan-Peng, H. (2022, November 1).
+A Hitchhiker’s Guide to Bayesian Hierarchical Drift-Diffusion Modeling with dockerHDDM.
+PsyArXiv. https://doi.org/10.31234/osf.io/6uzga

 ## How to use this docker image